pongasoft/emscripten-glfw/README.md

 With CMake, you can set the (CMake) option `EMSCRIPTEN_GLFW3_DISABLE_JOYSTICK` if your application does not care about supporting joystick as it can be an extra burden on size and runtime polling.

+You can also set the (CMake) option `EMSCRIPTEN_GLFW3_DISABLE_MULTI_WINDOW_SUPPORT` if your application does not need multi window support, and you want a smaller code and faster execution.

 When compiling in `Release` mode, the compilation flag `EMSCRIPTEN_GLFW3_DISABLE_WARNING` is automatically set.